 Of the moon in those lighted skies;

-In the fourth stanza the speaker describes what it is that the groups speaks of to pass the time.
+In the fourth stanza of ‘Hearing the Battle.—July 21, 1861′, the speaker describes what it is that the groups speak of to pass the time.
 They do not attempt to cheer one another at this point, but instead confess their worst fears and thoughts about what could be occurring.

 They speak of “coldness and pallor.”
 The poet does not define these things further as they apply to all aspects of her speaker’s life.
 Everything is cold and sick.

 They also think about general darkness, and “things with blinded eyes” that are entranced by the “moon” in the “lighted skies.”
 This is a description of what it is like to live blindly, or ignorantly, and still seek out goodness, light, and hope in the sky.

 In the fifth quatrain, the speaker turns to discuss those who are in the midst of the battle.
 She does not seem to have any greater knowledge of who the soldiers are than she does of exactly where the battle is occurring.
 She speaks of the soldiers as being engaged in battle throughout the entire day.

 In the morning they are “wrestling / In the dust,” but still they are “far away” in the evening.
 The speaker has no clear idea what the fighting is like.
 It is a world “unknown.”

 But a delicate wind beside us